dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 of another entity's decision making or behavior is exposed as a feeling.
-If you're lucky, you'll observe deterministic behavior, but this is assuming you preemptively know the underlying structures of your adversaries decision-trees beforehand -- otherwise your probing to reveal deterministic decision-making will be *baseless*.
-Further, assuming that your adversary engages in at least some irrational behavior, then such probing is less fruitful when it assumes purely deterministic behavior patterns.
+If you're lucky, you'll observe deterministic behavior, but this is assuming you preemptively know the underlying structures of your adversaries decision-trees beforehand -- otherwise any probing to reveal deterministic decision-making will be *baseless*.
+Further, assuming that your adversary engages in *at least some irrational behavior*, then such probing is less fruitful when it assumes purely deterministic behavior patterns.

+> Hence, Alice wins.

 <a name="really-what-does-it-look-like-to-scan-your-adversaries-hyperplanes" />